Causal Inference under Network Interference Using a Mixture of Randomized Experiments: Numerical Experiments

-Finally, we examine the impact of the network structure parameters $r_0$ and $r_1$ on the performance of these ATE estimators.
-For each setting $r_0+r_1=4$ or $r_0+r_1=16$, we consider three values of $r_0$.
-Recall that when the average degree ($r_0+r_1$) is fixed, a larger $r_0$ indicates that more neighbors are located in short distances, whereas a larger $r_1$ implies more influences from long-range neighbors.
-Interestingly, we find that the fixed-cluster mixed design $\tau_F$ is robust across all three cases and the variance barely changes with $r_0$.
-The weight-invariant design performs better under long-range interference (i.e., larger $r_1$) but performs poorly under local network interference.
-However, the RGCR performs better with strong local network inference (i.e., larger $r_0$).
+Finally, we analyze the impact of the network structure parameters $r_0$ and $r_1$ on the performance of these TTE estimators.
+Recall that when the average degree $(r_0 + r_1)$ is fixed, a larger $r_0$ implies that more neighbors are located at short distances, while a larger $r_1$ indicates greater influence from long-range neighbors. {Interestingly, we find that the mixed estimator $\hat\tau_m$ and the pseudo inverse estimator $\hat\tau_{pi}$ are robust across all cases, whereas the performance of the HT estimator $\hat\tau_{ht}$ deteriorates as the proportion of long-range neighbors increases.
+This observation aligns with the theory in \cite{ugander2023randomized}, where it is shown that $\Var(\hat\tau_{ht}) = O\left( \frac{\kappa^4 d^2}{n p (1 - p)} \right)$ under the Randomized Graph Cluster Randomization (RGCR) design, where $\kappa$ represents the graph growth rate.
+More long-range neighbors lead to a larger $\kappa$ (e.g., when $r_1 = 0$, $\kappa = O(1)$; when $r_0 = 0$, $\kappa \approx d$).}